Loading...

 How to consume Iced Tea With Lemon without glucose spikes

-Consume the iced tea alongside a protein source such as a handful of nuts, a boiled egg, or a piece of cheese.
-Protein can help slow down the absorption of sugar.
+Consume your iced tea with a fiber-rich snack, such as a handful of almonds or a small apple, to help slow down the absorption of sugars.

 Stay Hydrated